List of commercial video games with later released source code: Open-source games with free of charge data

 Only the game engines in this table are developed under an open-source license, which means that the reuse and modification of only the code is permitted.
 The assets are provided free of charge to the final user, but with some restrictions.
 Note that both the engine and the game code must be available under a license approved by the OSI and/or the FSF, if it was made with a licensed engine.

-Open-source games
+Open-source games without assets

 Only the game engines in this table are developed under an open-source license, which means that the reuse and modification of only the code is permitted.
 The assets are not provided for free and must be bought by the final user.
 Note that both the engine and the game code must be available under a license approved by the OSI and/or the FSF, if it was made with a licensed engine.